 Notes: Ylang Ylang, Italian Mandarin, Italian Bergamot, Rose Petals, Wood of Cashmere, Neroli, Moss, Dry Amber, Madagascar Vanilla, Balsamic Accord

-Damask is an opulent, deep and round rose-themed fruity floral of many subtle twists: cheerful and refined gourmand layer is contrasted with a deep sensual musk, and tamed with mineralic-woody freshness.
+Damask is an opulent, deep and round rose-themed fruity floral of many subtle twists: cheerful and refined gourmand layer is contrasted with a deep sensual musk, and tamed with mineralic and woody freshness.

 Though a full-bloomed grandeur suggests refined maturity, the atmosphere could not be more unformal and easy-going, as if roses are saying: “Let’s have a feast and be happy!”

-Fruits are served, the colors of berries are matching tastes and shades of petals, but in this floral-fruity feast not a drop of juice was spilled, not one berry was jammed!
+Fruits are served, and the colours of berries are matching tastes and shades of petals, but in this floral-fruity feast not a drop of juice was spilt, not one berry was jammed!
 The delicate elegance prevailed and all possible slips to the known and common floral-fruity ground are subtly avoided.

 – This royal lady-roses, beautiful in their cheerfulness and captivating in the way they enjoyed the fruits, they still have thorns somewhere beneath their petal gowns, you know?
 And the thorns could have pierced the skin of the berries, they could have even crushed the fruits!
 It is just that the roses did not want to… Today.”

 Notes: Blackcurrant, Italian Lemon, Pear, Rose, Jasmine, Pink Berries, Mineral amber, Musk, Vetiver